 Local docs, therapists part of Olympic team

-VAIL ” Dr. William Sterett hopes his services would be in low demand when he travelled to the Winter Olympics in Torino, Italy, as part of the U.S. medical team.
+VAIL ” Dr. William Sterett hopes his services will be in low demand when he travels to the Winter Olympics in Torino, Italy, next month as part of the U.S. medical team.

 “If you’re anonymous and no one ever hears you, it’s a great Olympics,” he said.

 Some of the best doctors and physical therapists in the world ” including some from the Vail Valley ” will be caring for the athletes during the games.
 Sterett, a partner at the Steadman Hawkins Clinic, will be caring for the women’s alpine ski team and also manning the clinic that serves all of the U.S. athletes.

 The United States Olympic Committee selected him as one of 12 doctors on the medical team.

 “It is a thrill and it’s certainly an honor,” he said.